blastframe/Custom-Bone-Property/README.md

-# Add/Remove Custom Bone Properties (Blender Add-on)
+# Add/Remove Custom Bone Properties for Blender

-This Blender add-on allows you to easily add or remove custom properties to every bone in the active armature.
-It supports a variety of property types and provides a flexible interface for customizing property names and values.
+Easily add or remove custom properties on every bone in the active armature with this Blender add-on.
+Designed for riggers and technical artists, it provides a flexible interface for batch property management, supporting a wide range of property types and naming conventions.

 ## Features

-- Add or remove custom properties to all bones in the selected armature
+- Add or remove custom properties on all bones in the selected armature
-- Supports property types: Integer, Float, Float Array, Integer Array, Boolean, Boolean Array, String
+- Supports Integer, Float, Boolean, String, and array property types
+- Set min, max, and default values for numeric and array properties
 - Customizable property name format, separator, and suffix
-- Set min/max/default values for numeric and array properties
+- Works in Object, Pose, and Edit modes
-- Integrated into the object context menu for easy access
+- Accessible from the right-click context menu in 3D Viewport (Object, Armature, and Pose modes)
+- UI updates automatically after property changes

 ## Installation

 1. Download or clone this repository.
 2. In Blender, go to **Edit > Preferences > Add-ons > Install**.
 3. Select the `__init__.py` file from this repository.
-4. Enable the add-on in the list.
+4. Enable the add-on in the Add-ons list.

 ## Usage

 1. Select an armature object in Object, Pose, or Edit mode.
-2. Right-click to open the context menu and choose **Add Custom Bone Property**.
+2. Right-click in the 3D Viewport and choose **Custom Bone Property** from the context menu.
-3. Configure the property type, values, and naming options in the dialog.
+3. In the dialog, choose the property type, method (Add/Remove), and configure values and naming options.
-4. Click **OK** to add or remove the custom property on all bones.
+4. Click **OK** to apply the operation to all bones.

-## Property Options
+### Property Options

-- **Property Type**: Choose the type of property to add (Int, Float, Array, etc.)
+- **Property Type**: Integer, Float, Boolean, String, Integer Array, Float Array, Boolean Array
-- **Min/Max/Default Values**: Set the range and default for numeric/array types
 - **Method**: Add or Remove properties
+- **Min/Max/Default Values**: For numeric and array types
-- **Separator & Suffix**: Customize the property name
+- **Separator & Suffix**: Customize property name formatting
-- **Property Name Format**: Use `{armature}`, `{bone}`, `{suffix}` tokens
+- **Property Name Format**: Use `{armature}`, `{bone}`, `{suffix}` tokens for dynamic names

-## Example
+### Example

-Add an integer property named `Armature_Bone_TO` to all bones:
+To add an integer property named `Armature_Bone_TO` to all bones:

 - Set Property Type: `Integer`
 - Suffix: `TO`